 Where, K1 and K2 = band-specific thermal conversion constants from the metadata.
 The value -273.15 is used to convert the temperature to degree Celcius (°C) instead of Kelvin.

 We used Band 4 and Band 5 to calculate NDVI.
 NDVI is then used to retrieve the Proportion Vegetation Condition (PVC) and emissivity (e) of the surface in order to estimate the land surface temperature over the study area.
-NDVI is an important variable as it is sensitive to soil moisture conditions under fully vegetated, partly vegetated, and bare ground areas.
+NDVI is an important variable as it is sensitive to soil moisture conditions under fully vegetated, partly vegetated and bare ground areas.